rendivs925/rendivs925/README.md

-I'm a Software Engineer with a strong focus on Rust, building modern full stack applications using Leptos and Actix Web to deliver high performance frontends and APIs.
-Rust is my primary language because it offers the reliability, speed, and safety essential for robust production systems.
+I'm a Software Engineer focused on building high-performance fullstack applications with Rust.
+I specialize in Leptos and Actix Web to deliver fast, reliable frontends and APIs, and use Rust for its unmatched speed, safety, and reliability in production systems.

-I'm also experienced with Next.js, TypeScript, Node.js (Express), Tailwind CSS, and MongoDB, and can seamlessly collaborate on teams using JavaScript or TypeScript stacks or hybrid architectures.
+I'm also proficient with Next.js, TypeScript, Node.js (Express), Tailwind CSS, and MongoDB, enabling smooth collaboration in modern JavaScript, TypeScript, or hybrid Rust stacks.
+I build cross-platform apps for web, desktop, and mobile using Rust and Tauri, and I develop embedded systems with ESP32 using the Rust ecosystem.

-I value clean, maintainable code and thrive in cross functional teams, regardless of the tech stack.
-I build cross platform applications for web, mobile, and desktop using Rust and Tauri, and adapt quickly to new technologies and team workflows.

-My development environment is Arch Linux with Neovim, Alacritty, Zsh, tmux, and the i3 window manager, a keyboard driven setup that enables a fast, efficient, and distraction free workflow.
+I value clean, maintainable code and excel in cross-functional teams.
+My development setup consists of Arch Linux, Neovim, Alacritty, Zsh, tmux, and i3, a keyboard-driven environment optimized for deep focus and high efficiency.